 Excerpt: Prologue

-The Tithing of Abrogall
+The Tithing of NOROSHAN

 Go forth, sons and daughters of Azrithar, with my Spears at your side, and bring back what is ours by right and ruin.
 All shall bear witness to the might of the Silver City.
 As they have always done, so they always shall.